Shaisrael/Doctoral-Thesis/README.md

 # Doctoral-Thesis
-Contains video clips referenced in the dissertation
+Contains captions of video clips referenced in the dissertation

-Video captions:

 Chapter 1: